World

 College Basketball Futures Odds & Betting

 No sport has a better ending to its season than college basketball.
-After the regular season winds down and the day-to-day college basketball odds grind comes to a halt, college teams play a conference tournament, which gives every team—elite or terrible—a chance to win the league title over a wild four or five-day span.
+After the regular season winds down and the day-to-day college basketball odds grind comes to a halt, college teams play a conference tournament, which gives every NCAA Division I team — elite or terrible — a chance to win the league title over a wild four or five-day span.

-Obviously, everyone’s focus—from players to coaches to fans—is on March, which is what makes college basketball the perfect setting for futures betting.
+Obviously, everyone’s focus — from players and coaches to fans — is on March, which is what makes college basketball the perfect setting for futures betting.

-Futures betting refers to placing a bet on something that will be decided at a later date, usually weeks or months into the future.
-Obviously, this makes it more difficult to predict, and the odds (and payouts) are usually much higher than they are on game-day bets.
+NCAAB futures betting refers to placing a bet on something that will be decided at a later date, usually weeks or months into the future, such as an event at the end of the entire season.
+Obviously, this makes it more difficult to predict and the odds (and payouts) are usually much higher than they are on game-day bets.

 You can start placing futures bets before the season even tips off.
-As the games are played, and things become clearer, the odds are adjusted, allowing you to continue placing futures bets throughout the year.
+As the basketball games are played and things become clearer, the odds are adjusted, allowing you to continue placing futures bets throughout the year.

-How To Read College Basketball Futures Betting Odds
+How To Read College Basketball Lines at Major Sportsbooks

-Futures odds are usually listed as a moneyline, giving you an indication of how much you would win, or lose if you placed the bet.
+Futures bets are usually listed as moneyline odds, giving you an indication of how much you would win or lose if you placed the bet.
 They use a $100 baseline, although your bet could be much higher and lower.
 It will be scaled based on the $100 moneyline odds.

 Positive Moneyline

-So, for instance, prior to this season, Kentucky was listed with +1400 odds of winning the national championship.
-That means if you bet $100 on Kentucky at that point in time, and they ended up winning, you would win $1,400.
+So, for instance, prior to a hypothetical season, Kentucky is listed with +1400 odds of winning the national championship.
+That means if you bet $100 on Kentucky and they ended up winning, you would win $1,400.

 As we said, the amount is scaled.
 So if you bet $50 on Kentucky, you’d win $700.